hpi-dhc/devicely/inst/paper.md

 is called timeshift and the other is a write method.
-The idea behind them is that you can timeshift all your time series to a different time from the one the actual experiments occurred and then write this new deidentified dataset back to the original data format.
+The idea behind them is that you can timeshift all your time series to a different time from the one the actual experiments occurred and then write this new deidentified dataset back to the original or a similar data format.
 This will empower scientists to keep patient privacy and hopefully share more data to increase research reproducibility.

 # Design

 Different wearables come with different data formats which require different preprocessing steps.
 However, it should be easy for scientists to add data from a new wearable to an existing pipeline and easy for developers to add a new wearable to the **devicely** package.
-We achieved both by encapsulating data preparation for each wearable behind three common methods: reading, deidentifying and writing data.
+We achieved both by encapsulating data preparation for each wearable behind three common methods: reading, timeshifting and writing data.

 After reading, the data is accessible through the reader in common formats such as dataframes.
 Deidentification is achieved by timeshifting the data, either by providing a shifting interval or randomly.
 For writing back deidentified data we focused on keeping a format that can be read again using the same reader class.
-In almost all cases, this is the same format as the wearable provides.
+In almost all cases, this is the same format as the one the wearable originaly provides.
 This enables sharing data with the community while maintaining patient anonymity.

 # Functionalities

-All reader classes support three core functions: reading data created by wearables, timeshifting it and writing it back.
+All reader classes support three core functions: reading data created by a wearable, timeshifting them and writing them back.
 To _read_ data, initialize the corresponding reader class, providing as a parameter a path to the data created by the wearable.
 If you are unsure how each wearable outputs its data you can find examples in the _Examples_ section of our documentation website.